Traveling to Hawaii? Here's what to know about the Maui fires.

 Can I still go to Maui?

-The Hawaii Tourism Agency is strongly discouraging nonessential travel to Maui.
+The Hawaii Tourism Agency is strongly discouraging nonessential travel to Maui for the foreseeable future.
 Even tourists who are already there are encouraged to depart immediately, if they can.

+Thousands of residents have evacuated their homes and major roadways on the island remain closed.

-"Visitors currently on Maui for nonessential travel reasons are being asked to leave the island as rescue and recovery efforts continue," the Hawaii Tourism Agency said in a statement Wednesday.
+"Vacation travel to West Maui is strongly discouraged for the near future.
+Visitors in West Maui have largely heeded the call to leave the island.
+About 46,000 people have flown out of Kahului Airport since Wednesday," the Hawaii Tourism Authority said in a statement Saturday.

 Are commercial airlines flying to Maui?